 Eating a healthy dose of whole plant food on a daily basis makes life easier.
-As does meditation, exercise, forgiving, getting good sleep, laughing, and lots of other things.
+As does meditation, exercise, forgiveness, getting good sleep, laughing, and lots of other things.

-I’m not an expert on all of it, but food is my thing, and my job is to help you eat the healthiest food possible, until you have that light, that glow, that radiance, shining bright, and cascading on everyone who’s lucky enough to be in your presence.
+I’m not an expert on all of it, but food is my thing and my job is to help you eat the healthiest food possible, until you have that light, that glow, that radiance, shining brightly and cascading on everyone who’s lucky enough to be in your presence.

 Here are some guidelines that will help you stay on track with eating clean, vibrant, healthy food.

-I have been doing this a long time and I have lots of tips for you so I’m making this post a two parter.
+I’ve been doing this for a long time and I have many tips for you, so I’m making this post a two parter.

-Check back here next Tuesday for part two.
+Check back on the blog next Tuesday for part two.